 Generally speaking, the more affluent districts south of the city centre are the safest.
 The district of El Poblado is particularly popular with affluent foreigners and is the destination of choice for the majority of first-time tourists.

 You should avoid Comuna 13, Downtown Medellin, Bello, Itagui, especially at night because they have high crime rates.
 It is always a good idea to exercise caution and to be aware of your surroundings, regardless of where you are staying.

 Where to stay in Medellin for nightlife?

 El Poblado, particularly El Parque Lleras, is the best area to stay in Medellin for nightlife because it is a safe area with numerous bars, nightclubs, cafes, restaurants, and rumba.

 The length of your stay will depend on your interests and how much time you have available.
 Three days is enough to see all the city’s top tourist attractions and get the sense of the city.
 If you have more days, you can see the city in a slower and more relaxing pace.

-Overall, El Poblado is the best area to stay in Medellin for first-timers because it is the safest and the most central neighborhood that offers a wide range of tourist attractions and amenities such as hotels, restaurants, bars, and shops.
+Overall, I recommend El Poblado as the best area to stay in Medellin for first-timers.
+It is the safest and the most central neighborhood that offers a wide range of tourist attractions and amenities such as hotels, restaurants, bars, and shops.